saferpay/sndbx/texts/applepay.md

 3. Navigate to the **Wallets** section, there you will find Apple Pay.
 4. Click on the <strong>Activate</strong> Button.
 <img src="https://raw.githubusercontent.com/saferpay/sndbx/master/images/applepayBO2.png" alt="Apple Pay inside the Saferpay Backoffice">
 5. You will be prompted with another window, which asks you to accept the Terms and Conditions from Apple.
-Mark the checkbox and click **Activate**.
+Mark the checkbox and click <strong>Activate</strong>.
 <img src="https://raw.githubusercontent.com/saferpay/sndbx/master/images/applepayBO3.png" alt="Apple Pay inside the Saferpay Backoffice">
 6. And you are done!
 Apple Pay is now available for you on your Saferpay Terminal.
 <img src="https://raw.githubusercontent.com/saferpay/sndbx/master/images/applepayBO4.png" alt="Apple Pay inside the Saferpay Backoffice">